Once More Onto the Beach – in MORE Magazine

-Jenny Allen is a writer and monologist.
+Jenny Allen is a writer and performer.
 Her essays and articles have appeared for years in many magazines, including The New Yorker, The New York Times, New York, Vogue, Esquire, More, Huffington Post and Good Housekeeping.
 Recent essays appear in “Disquiet, Please!”a new anthology of humor pieces from the New Yorker, and in In The Fullness of Time: 32 Women on Life After 50 (Simon & Schuster).
 Read more.

 I Got Sick Then I Got Better